Naviraí: Development of construction

 In 90 years there has been increasing economic development allied construction was crucial to Ashland experiencing an outbreak of buildings and luxury residences located in both the central core when the outer boroughs.
 Thus, the urban changes contrasted with the social ills and the need for public policies to solve such problems.
 If not ouvesse Naviraí solutions run the risk of becoming stagnant.
 But then there was economic policies that prevented the city was lost economically.
 Among these investments are Copasul (refrigerators), Coopernavi / Usinavi, agribusiness, the garment industry and a strong trade and diversificado.

 In current times, with long-term planning, are analyzed the main points about planning for your future and will be decisive for mayor define their actions and develop increasingly Naviraí the coming decades.

 Geography

 Location

-The city is located 370 km from the capital of the state (Campo Grande) and 1301 km from the state capital (Brasilia) away.
+The city is located 370 km from the capital of the state (Campo Grande) and 1301 km from the state capital (Brasília) away.
 The city is adjacent to Jateí, Itaquiraí, Iguatemi, Juti, Alto Paraíso, Icaraíma and Querência do Norte.

 The municipality contains 21% of the 73345 ha Rio Ivinhema State Park, created in 1998.